Q: What is lactose intolerance and what are dairy alternatives?

 Q: How do I find a Bariatric surgery support group?

-Visit our web site www.surgerync.com or try using a web search to locate a support group that may be more convenient for you.
+Use the resourced tab on the menu above to see our groups, or try using a web search to locate a support group that may be more convenient for you.

 Q: What if I just can’t drink the protein shakes while on the liquid diet?
 (They are too sweet or make me nauseous).